kittinunf/fuel/README.md

 * Use singleton `Manager.instance` to manager global configuration.

-* `basePath` is to manage common root path.
+* `basePath` is used to manage common root path.
 Great usage is for your static API endpoint.

 ``` Kotlin
 Manager.instance.basePath = "https://httpbin.org